succinctlabs/sp1/book/verification/off-chain-verification.md

 At a high level, the process is as follows:

-1. Create wasm bindings for the verifier crate, using tools like `wasm-bindgen` and `wasm-pack`.
+1. Create wasm bindings for `sp1-verifier`, using tools like `wasm-bindgen` and `wasm-pack`.
-2. Serialize proof bytes and SP1ProofWithPublicValues structs to JSON.
+2. Serialize proof bytes and `SP1ProofWithPublicValues` structs to JSON.
-3. Load the JSON proof in your wasm runtime and verify it with the verifier crate's wasm bindings.
+3. Load the JSON proof in your wasm runtime and verify it with your wasm bindings.